Register of interests

-Dorset HealthCare University NHS Foundation Trust is pleased to confirm that we are compliant with the Government’s requirement to eliminate mixed-sex accommodation, except when it is in the patient’s overall best interest, or reflects their personal choice.
+Dorset HealthCare is compliant with the Government’s requirement to eliminate mixed-sex accommodation, except when it is in the patient’s overall best interest, or reflects their personal choice.
 Read the Trust's declaration of compliance on mixed sex accommodation.

 We welcome your feedback to help us ensure continuous quality improvements.